SASB

-The Sustainability Accounting Standards Board or SASB is a non-profit organization that develops standards for sustainability accounting and reporting.
-SASB standards focus on financially material sustainability factors that are relevant to a company’s industry.
+The Sustainability Accounting Standards Board (SASB) is a non-profit organisation that develops standards for sustainability accounting and reporting.
+SASB standards focus on financially material sustainability factors that are relevant to a company’s specific industry.

-The standards issued by the SASB are designed to provide investors with consistent and comparable information about a company’s sustainability risks and opportunities, which can help them make more informed investment decisions.
+The standards issued by SASB are designed to provide investors with consistent and comparable information about a company’s sustainability risks and opportunities, helping them make more informed investment decisions.

 The SASB’s standards are organized into 77 industry-specific sustainability accounting standards.
 Each standard is focused on the sustainability issues that are most material to that industry, based on research and consultation with industry experts and investors.

 The SASB standards cover a wide range of sustainability issues, including environmental, social and governance (ESG) factors.
-Examples of sustainability issues covered by the SASB’s standards are:
+Examples of sustainability issues covered include:

 • Carbon emissions and energy management for the energy sector